 In keeping with the island’s culture, bungalows reflect a typical Polynesian décor, boasting thatched-roofs, pandanus-lined walls, and large sliding doors.
 Start the morning on your dreamy private deck, then walk down a series of steps which lead directly into the lagoon.

 For all those lovebirds out there who have recently tied the knot, we recommend the Royal Honeymoon Pool Villa.
-You’ll fall smitten with its four-poster bed, private swimming pool, and bubbling hydrotherapy spa.View on trivago AU
+You’ll fall smitten with its four-poster bed, private swimming pool, and bubbling hydrotherapy spa.View on trivago NZ

 Tamanu Beach Resort